Saidheerajkanaparthi16/Data-engineering-project/README.md

 ## Conclusion

 This project implements a data pipeline that allows businesses to track sales trends based on gender and product category, providing actionable insights.
 The pipeline automates the process, ensuring stakeholders always have up-to-date data.
-By utilizing Azure services, this solution enhances da
+By utilizing Azure services, this solution enhances data descisions